 “The highway that went to sea” is Florida’s only federally designated All-American Road, the highest possible recognition under the National Scenic Byways Program.
-It is one of just 42 All-American roads in the entire United States.

 Flying over the Florida Keys coral archipelago and into Key West International Airport also is an unforgettable journey.

 But whether the trip is by road or air, the journey through the Florida Keys to Key West offers breathtaking scenery framed by wide-open vistas of aquamarine waters and bright blue sky.
 The Atlantic Ocean laps at the island chain to the east, while Florida Bay and the Gulf of Mexico are west.